alioh/IHI-QI104/_posts/2020-04-07-L1 How to Display Data on a Run Chart.md

 ---
-title: How to Display Data on a Run Chart
+title: L1 How to Display Data on a Run Chart
 author: Ali Alohali
 date: 2020-04-07
 layout: post
 ---

-# L1: How to Display Data on a Run Chart

 ## Why You Need a Run Chart?